Gino Boccasile: Biography

-After this, on December 8 the United States declared war on Japan, and four days later Germany and Italy declared war on the United States.

-After the war, he was imprisoned and tried for collaborating with the fascists.
+After the war, Boccasile was imprisoned and tried for collaborating with the fascists.
 Though acquitted, he remained an outcast.
 He could not find work for several years, as his notoriety was feared by prospective employers.

 He supported himself briefly by doing pornographic sketches for English and French publishers, and by 1946, after changing his style, Boccasile was back at work.
 He set up his own agency in Milan where he created memorable posters for Paglieri cosmetics, Chlorodont toothpaste, Iperchina liquors and Zenith footwear.

 He died in Milan, from bronchitis and pleurisy, in 1952.